Course and Program Information

 Behavioral Economics (Crawford, University of Oxford, UK):

-- Vince Crawford (Economics, University of Oxford) has prepared a comprehensive and fun syllabus for a graduate course (Economics 142) on
+- Vince Crawford (Economics, University of Oxford) has developed a

 In addition, he has prepared a syllabus for an undergraduate course on